MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 ## Conditional Access

-Microsoft 365 Copilot supports tenant-level Conditional Access Policies (CAP) in SharePoint Online.
-However, Copilot does not currently support site-level CAP.
+Microsoft 365 Copilot supports Conditional Access Policies (CAPs) in SharePoint Online that are configured to target “all cloud apps” or “Office 365 group.”
+However, Copilot does not currently support Conditional Access Policies that target the SharePoint Online app directly.
 This is limited to Copilot in Word, Copilot in PowerPoint, and Microsoft 365 Chat.
-Only users with existing access permissions to a document may access that document, but in some situations, Copilot may summarize content from that file for a user with existing permission even if not all of the site-level CAP requirements are met.
+Only users with existing access permissions to a document may access that document, but in some situations, Copilot may summarize content from that file for a user with existing permission even if not all of the CAP requirements are met.
 Note, this doesn't allow a user to access data to which they don’t already have existing permissions.
-We're working toward an update to extend support to site-level CAP, currently targeting December.
+We are working toward an update to extend support to conditional access policies targeting the SharePoint Online app.

-Microsoft 365 Copilot does support tenant-level CAP configurations.
-A site-level CAP defines the policies a user must meet to access the content on a given site.
-To learn more, see [What is Conditional Access in Microsoft Entra ID?](/entra/identity/conditional-access/overview).
+To learn more about the different types of Conditional Access Policies, see [What is Conditional Access in Microsoft Entra ID](/entra/identity/conditional-access/overview).

-## Restricted Access Control
+## Restricted Access Control and Microsoft 365 Information Barriers

-Microsoft 365 Copilot does not currently support Restricted Access Control (RAC) and Microsoft 365 Information Barriers.
-We currently plan to extend support to both policies by December.
+Microsoft 365 Copilot does not currently support Restricted Access Control (RAC) and Microsoft 365 Information Barriers (Implicit and Owner moderated mode) on sites.
+We intend to support to both policies.
 In the meantime, we recommend against assigning Copilot to potentially impacted users.
 Learn more about [restricted access control](/sharepoint/restricted-access-control) and [information barrier policies](/purview/information-barriers).

 ## Network requirements